Northern Lights over Kiruna

 Best Time to See the Northern Lights in Kiruna

-A month-by-month guide, with real KP numbers and dark-hours tables from six aurora seasons in Swedish Lapland.
+A month-by-month guide, with approximate KP and dark-hours planning tables based on public NOAA and SMHI data for Swedish Lapland.

 Published 20 April 2026 · 8 min read · By the Aurora Dreams guides